ServBay Cross-Platform Data Migration Guide

 config.data

-file contains key configuration information tied to the hardware architecture.
-Skipping this step will prevent ServBay from loading your websites, databases, and other services correctly—and may even stop it from starting up at all.
+file contains key configuration information related to the platform and architecture.
+Skipping this step may result in ServBay failing to properly load your websites, databases, or service configurations, and could even prevent it from starting.

 - A: No. The

-- Q: What if I forget which packages I previously installed?
+- Q: What if I don’t remember which packages I had installed previously?

-- A: When contacting technical support to convert your
+- A: When you contact technical support for the

 config.data

-file, you can ask for this information.
-The file records details about previously installed packages.
+file conversion, you can ask them for assistance.
+The file records information about the packages you previously installed.

-- A: When contacting technical support to convert your
+- A: When you contact technical support for the

-- Q: What should I do if my websites aren’t accessible after migration?
+- Q: What should I do if I can’t access my websites after migration?

-- Make sure you have restarted all relevant packages in Step 9 (such as Nginx/Apache and the corresponding PHP versions).
+- Make sure you’ve restarted all relevant packages in Step 9 (such as Nginx/Apache and the corresponding PHP version).

-- Verify your website configurations within ServBay are correct.
+- Confirm your website configurations in ServBay are correct.